-- 1. the company mentor: a member of the staff of the company who assists and evaluates the student at the company. - 2. the AM internship mentor: the internship lecturer, who assists with and evaluates the curricula of the internship.
+- 1. the company mentor: a member of the staff of the company who assists and evaluates the student at the company. - 2. the AM internship mentor: the examiner from AM, who assists with and evaluates the curricula of the internship.